By Dallas Car Accident Attorney, Tim O’Hare

 - Avoid sharp turns or sudden braking.
 If you start to slide, gently ease off the gas pedal or brakes and turn your steering wheel in the direction of the skid until you regain control.

 - Use extra caution on bridges, ramps, overpasses, and shaded areas.

 - If stopped, accelerate slowly to get better traction.

 - If you find yourself stuck in snow or ice, placing sand, kitty litter or cardboard on the ground in front of your tires can help you regain traction.

 If you are involved in an accident during winter weather, follow the same protocol: turn off your car engine and turn on hazard lights; do not leave the scene of the accident; call 9-1-1; exchange information; photograph and document the accident; and ask the police to file an accident report.

-If you have been injured or lost a loved one as a result of a car accident, contact The Law Offices of Tim O’Hare for a free consultation with an award-winning Dallas car accident attorney.
+If you have been seriously injured or lost a family member in a car accident, contact The Law Offices of Tim O’Hare to speak with a Dallas personal injury attorney.

 Call The Law Offices of Tim O’Hare for your FREE Case Evaluation